llzccz/deep-learning/README.md

-# JackW_DL
+# Lxy DeepLearning class

-A Deep Learning Open Book created by JackWang
+A Deep Learning Open Book created by llzccz

 ## Usage

 ### Building the book

-If you'd like to develop and/or build the JackW_DL book, you should:
+If you'd like to develop and/or build the llzccz, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the books source files located in the `JackW_DL/` directory
+3. (Optional) Edit the books source files located in the `llzccz/` directory
-4. Run `jupyter-book clean JackW_DL/` to remove any existing builds
+4. Run `jupyter-book clean llzccz/` to remove any existing builds
-5. Run `jupyter-book build JackW_DL/`
+5. Run `jupyter-book build llzccz/`

 A fully-rendered HTML version of the book will be built in `JackW_DL/_build/html/`.